Gametoast/Documentation/StarWarsBattlefrontII/documentation/procedural animation mode.md

 Click on the word Rootobj and type in the name of the parent object that is assigned in an animation group.

 Next click the Add button below the Obj List and rename Obj 1 to the child object you want in the hierarchy.
-Remember that you&#39;re animating the parent object, so don&#39;t animate the child unless you want some crazy results.
-That&#39;s it!
+Remember that you're animating the parent object, so don't animate the child unless you want some crazy results.
+That's it!
 DONE!

 Now, if you want the parent to be animated but the children to remain where they are (ie: animating a crane to pickup and box then drop it somewhere else) click the Disable Hierarchies button in the Animation Group panel and you can disable the parent children interaction between the objects only for that Animation Group.